How to Make the Best Meatloaf

 How to Make the Best Meatloaf Muffins and More

 I’ve shared my favorite meatloaf recipe on the blog before.
 Just recently, I made half the recipe, lined 8 muffin tin wells with partially cooked bacon before pressing in some of the meatloaf mixture.
-These were baked at 350º for about 30 minutes.
+Bake at 350º for about 30 minutes.
 It was a fun presentation with excellent bacon to meat ratio!
 The top photo is from a new recipe for Boarding House Meatloaf adapted from the Creme de Colorado Junior League Cookbook.